nci/scores/docs/paper.md

 **Compatability**

-- Highly modular - provides its own implementations, avoids extensive dependencies and allows greater API consistency.
+- Highly modular - provides its own implementations, avoids extensive dependencies and offers a consistent API.
 - Easy to integrate and use in a wide variety of environments.
 It has been used on workstations, servers and in high performance computing (supercomputing) environments.
 - Maintains 100% automated test coverage.
 - Uses Dask [@Dask:2016] for scaling and performance.